NuGet/NuGet.Client/src/NuGet.Core/NuGet.CommandLine.XPlat/external/docs.md

 ## Description

-The `dotnet nuget remove source` command will remove an existing source from your NuGet configuration files.
+The `dotnet nuget remove source` command removes an existing source from your NuGet configuration files.

 ## Arguments

 - **`NAME`**

   Name of the source.

 ## Options

 - **`--configfile`**

   The NuGet configuration file.
 If specified, only the settings from this file will be used.
 If not specified, the hierarchy of configuration files from the current directory will be used.
 To learn more about NuGet configuration go to https://docs.microsoft.com/en-us/nuget/consume-packages/configuring-nuget-behavior.